-Krista Comer is a Visiting Scholar with the Bill Lane Center for the American West during her sabbatical from Rice University in Houston, Texas.
+Krista Comer is an Affiliated Scholar with the Bill Lane Center for the American West during her sabbatical from Rice University in Houston, Texas.
 She is originally from Pueblo, Colorado, but grew up mainly in California between the Bay Area and Oxnard.
 She was educated in the northeast, and has since lived on the Gulf Coast of Mexico now twenty years.

 Professor Comer is a scholar of contemporary literature and cultural politics with interdisciplinary interests in feminist studies and problems of place, space, and their theorization.
 The central site of her theoretical work is the US West – both as a material place and a traveling culture.
 Her books include Landscapes of the New West: Gender and Geography in Contemporary Women’s Writing (1999) and Surfer Girls in the New World Order (2010).
 Landscapes is a work of feminist critical race studies centered on the contact zones and border spaces of the US West.
 It argues for the importance of postmodern form to stories of anti-colonial history-telling by contemporary women writers (ie Didion, Coleman, Kingston, Silko, Anzaldúa, Cisneros, Erdrich, Blew, and Houston).
 Surfer Girls draws from an archive of theory sifted through ethnographic research with women surfers in California and Mexico to offer the concept and practice of “girl localism” – meaning a gender and environmental justice place-based consciousness and activism among groups of women and girls often assumed to be lite-headed babes in bikinis.